 If you need more coolness, then you can fill a sock with buckwheat or rice and let it cool down for a while in the freezer.
 You can then use it to keep it near your body and keep yourself cool.

 This hack may seem a little weird as the idea of sleeping on a wet bed sheet may not seem practical.
 But this is very effective in fighting heat in the room.

 Use a waterproof mattress cover that prevents the water from getting inside it.
-But if you don’t have a waterproof mattress cover, then you can put a towel over the mattress to protect water seeping into it.
+But if you don’t have a waterproof mattress cover, then you can put a towel over the mattress to protect water from seeping into it.

-8. Change incandescent bulbs to LEDs
+8. Change Incandescent Bulbs to LEDs

 If you’re still using incandescent bulbs to lighten your room, then it’s time to think it again.
 These are old technologies that generate light by heating up the filament inside it.